pooja2006git/Flame_Out.ai/README.md

 4. Every move counts — choose wisely!

 > This is a variation of an NP-Hard problem…
-> …but trust your brain — not brute force 😁
+> — not brute force �

----

 ## ✨ Features

-- 🎯 Interactive graph rendering
+-  Interactive graph rendering
-- 🚀 Fast frontend with **React + Vite + TailwindCSS**
+-  Fast frontend with **React + Vite + TailwindCSS**
-- 🌐 Backend API powered by **Django + PostgreSQL**
+-  Backend API powered by **Django + PostgreSQL**
-- 📊 Stores game attempt history
+-  Stores game attempt history
-- 🧠 Based on real AI/graph-theory algorithm design
+-  Based on real AI/graph-theory algorithm design

----

 ## 🛠 Tech Stack